keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 4.md

 	- as she goes to meditate, she feels the darkness of her eyelids start to darken into sleep.
 	- If she accepts it, she meets Hemepha in a dream
 		- and its Dire
 		- Mizuki shoots awake in her dream, on a bed on thorns.
-She feels no pain but pricks and blood is starting to form all over her skin
+She feels no pain but covered in pricks and blood is starting to form all over her skin
 		- as she looks around she finds herself surrounded inside of this sort of dimly lit room surrounded by brush and tree canopy overhead
+		- she sees the figure of Hemepha

 #### Scene
 Scene description.